Best Of18 min read

 • Triage and backlog management with priority scoring

-• GitHub, GitLab, Figma, Slack integrations (tight, not just surface-level)
+• GitHub, GitLab, Figma, Slack integrations (actual integrations, not shallow ones)

 • Custom workflows and issue states

-• Analytics dashboard with cycle time, throughput, and lead time metrics
+• Analytics dashboard showing cycle time, throughput, and lead time

-• Linear Asks — a lightweight intake form for non-technical stakeholders
+• Linear Asks — a lightweight intake form for stakeholders who aren't technical

 Pricing